BlockScience/aztec-gddt/README.md

 # Aztec Granular Design Digital Twin Model

-**Last Updated:** Nov 17 2023 by Octopus :octopus:

-**INTERNAL:** This document is intended for partial fulfillment of the first deliverable [here](https://hackmd.io/@blockscience/r1AXUlQb6?type=view) for Aztec Network: "Documentation on the modeling approach and decisions."
+his document is intended to provide additional documentation on the approach and decisions behind our model of the Aztec network.

 ## Overview